Revitalization of Functionally Empty Industrial Heritage Buildings

 PhD project by Alberte Klysner Steffensen

-The subject of this research project is the preservable buildings from the mid- to post-war era in Denmark, representing a significant historical building stock currently facing functional emptiness, the need for transformation, or the threat of demolition.
-However, industrial heritage buildings are an underprioritized and vulnerable part of Danish cultural heritage.
-The preservable buildings are secured differently from municipality to municipality, and several buildings from this period are not officially classified as preservable, even though they meet the legal requirements for cultural heritage consideration and possess heritage potential.
-This makes younger industrial buildings particularly vulnerable to interventions, where the architectural and cultural-historical qualities of the buildings risk being compromised.
+The subject of this research project is Denmark’s mid- to post-war buildings worthy of preservation.
+These buildings represent a significant historical building stock that is currently facing obsolescence, vacancy, the need for transformation or the threat of demolition.
+In addition, the industrial heritage remains an under-prioritised and neglected part of the Danish cultural heritage.
+The buildings worthy of preservation are secured in different ways from municipality to municipality, and several buildings from this period are not officially classified as heritage, although they meet the legal requirements for such consideration and possess heritage potential.
+The research project aims at exploring the untapped and overlooked potentials in industrial heritage buildings from the recent past.
+Additionally, it seeks to examine the current challenges associated with adaptive reuse of these buildings and how their transformation can be addressed methodically in accordance with the heritage values.

 Primary Supervisor: Mogens A. Morgen